-It might be too cold today for an iced mocha – but a steaming cup of coffee sounds delicious, doesn’t it?
+It might be too hot today for an steaming cup of coffee- but a iced mocha sounds delicious, doesn’t it?

 Add a delicious sandwich on your choice of bread including focaccia, croissant, or a wrap, and you have a perfect lunch.
 Then, maybe, top off the lunch with a little sweet snack from their pastry case.